RamonJWS/fast-api-blog/README.md

 The backend will create a local db called blog.db, this is a sqlite database which can be viewed with TablePlus if needed.

+## Improvements:

+- Add in authentication and user roles.
+- Only allow users who created blogs to delete their own blogs.
+- Add in comments and voting system.
+- Deploy to AWS.
+Ideally S3 bucket for static website and EC2 for backend.